-According to the head of a drug research organisation, the use of psychedelic drugs is no more dangerous than cycling, playing football or smoking cigarettes.
+According to the head of a drug research organization, the use of psychedelic drugs is no more dangerous than cycling, playing football, or smoking cigarettes.

-The Lancet found that high doses of the fungus reduced depressive symptoms in treatment-resistant patients.
+The Lancet found that high doses of mushrooms reduced depressive symptoms in treatment-resistant patients.
 These psychological benefits have led researchers to believe that psychedelics could be an effective therapeutic treatment.

 Microdosing with certain psychedelics is said to induce physical and mental stimulation, improve mood, promote creative thinking, and induce relaxation.
 Recent studies support the idea that hallucinogenic drugs such as ayahuasca, DMT, MDMA, psilocybin mushrooms, or even diazepam can be used to treat depression, anxiety, post-traumatic stress disorder (PTSD), and other mental illnesses.